mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2013-11-25-sergei-r-portrait.md

 ---
-layout: work
+layout: media
 title: "Eyes on the prize"
-description: "PaperFaces portrait of Sergei R. drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Sergei R. drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-sergei-r-lg.jpg
   thumb: paperfaces-sergei-r-150.jpg